Epinator88/Ep1nsArsenal/README.md

 Pot Punching: Hit thrown potions in the air to punch them in the direction you're looking in.

+Parrying: If you put your shield up, for the next 1/4 of a second, if someone hits you, they get weakness for a short period of time.
+Cannot be spammed.

 I'm very proud of all the work I've done on this.
 Bye!